krivard/codalab-worksheets-wiki/User_CodaLab-Worksheets-Tutorial.md

 If you are running multiple workers and need granular control over which workers run which bundles, you can start each worker with a tag specified using the `--tag <tag>` flag and then specify the tag when creating the run bundle with the `--request-queue tag=<tag>` flag.
 That bundle will be scheduled to run on any of the workers with the specified tag.

 If you would like to use your GPUs with CUDA, you can find more information about how you should set up your machine and Docker images on [this page](Creating-Docker-Images).

+### Updating CodaLab CLI

+To update to the newest version of CodaLab, run:

+    git pull

+When you do this, the database schema might have changed, and you need to perform a *database migration*.
+To be on the safe side, first backup your database.
+Then run:

+    venv/bin/alembic upgrade head

 ### Where things are stored